LevelPlayingField/levelplayingfield/src/routes/home/Home.md

 # Mission Statement

-Level Playing Field is a searchable database of {cases} consumer arbitration cases.
+Level Playing Field is a searchable database of consumer arbitration cases.
 We were formed as a 501(c)(3) so monetary donations are charitable tax deductions.

 Use the [search](/search) to find specific parties or cases, or to just browse.
 The next